Oklahoma Medical Micropigmentation

 Clinical Procedures: Students will be required to complete a minimum of 18 procedures and are responsible for securing their own models.
 Model fee is $150 per procedure paid to the instructor.

-Class Schedule: Now enrolling for February!
+Class Schedule: Flexible Schedule.
 Sign up and reserve your spot today!

 Payment Assistance: Financial Aid is not available at this time.
 Please contact your financial institution for financial assistance.